web-designed/scrapp/readme.md

    # SCRAPP - A WEBPACK BOILERPLATE
-   ## This is a basic webpack setup to start developing with
+   ## A good starting point to develop with webpack.
+   Configuration of the webpack can be very complicated and time consuming.
+Simply scip this part and start developing with this little framework.

    ### WEBPACK features
-   - HTML Webpack plugin (auto-creation of the index.html)
+   - HTML Templates
-   - HTML TEMPLATE
+   - File Loaders
-   - FILE LOADER (the css and js will be automaticaly appended to the document)
-   - WEBPACK DEV SERVER
-   - Lazy Loading
+   - Autoprefixer
+   - Webpack dev server

    ### FRAMEWORK features
    - lazy loading images with LOZAD